 Pursuant to its charter, the Compensation Committee is authorized to retain and terminate any compensation consultant, as well as any independent legal, financial or other advisors, as it deems necessary.
-For fiscal year 2020, the Compensation Committee elected to continue to retain Lyons Benenson as its independent compensation consultant to assist it in reviewing and making recommendations with respect to equity-based compensation awards.
-Lyons Benenson has acted as an independent compensation consultant to the Company since 2017 and has assisted the Compensation Committee by providing research and analyses related to peer company data and related market practices as they pertain to equity-based compensation awards.
+For fiscal year 2022, the Compensation Committee elected to continue to retain Lyons Benenson as its independent compensation consultant.
+Lyons Benenson has acted as an independent compensation consultant to the Compensation Committee since 2017 and has assisted the Compensation Committee by providing research and analyses related to peer company data and related market practices as they pertain to executive compensation.